OspreyProject/Osprey/README.md

 ## Protection Providers

-Osprey routes every URL you visit to our protection providers shown below, using our privacy-respecting [proxy server](https://github.com/Foulest/OspreyProxy), so they never see your IP address or which sites you're visiting.
+Osprey routes every URL you visit to our protection providers shown below, using our privacy-respecting [proxy server](https://github.com/Foulest/OspreyProxy), ensuring that providers never see your real IP address or any personally identifiable information.

+Providers only see requests originating from the proxy server's IP address, which is shared by thousands of users, making it **impossible** for any provider to associate a URL lookup with you specifically.

 ###